-The library materials collection, comprised of a total of over 1,200,000 units, or approximately 500,000 volume equivalents, is housed largely in the Michener Library.
+The library materials collection, comprised of over 1,200,000 units, or approximately 500,000 volume equivalents, is housed largely in the Michener Library.

-The library holdings contain representative collections of literature in the fields of knowledge taught at the University; also, bound periodicals, government documents, pamphlets and reference materials in the variety formats, such as print, microforms, filmstrips, slides, maps, phono records and tapes, braille writing, videotapes and cassettes.
+Library holdings contain representative collections of literature in the fields of knowledge taught at the University.
+It also includes bound periodicals, government documents, pamphlets and reference materials in a variety of formats, such as print, microforms, filmstrips, slides, maps, phonograph records and tapes, braille writing, videotapes and cassettes.